-- Long-term Infrastructure asset management Planning requirements posed by the LG Act. - Alignment and linkage of AMP's with Financial Plans due to the LG Act. - Brown-field vs Green-field valuation - impacting asset depreciation and consequently underfunding of asset renewal and replacement. - A short-term shortage of registered engineers due to the PER Act. - Likely to increase the quality of engineers available to undertake this work.
+- Long-term Infrastructure asset management Planning requirements posed by the LG Act. - Alignment and linkage of the Asset Plan with Financial Plans as per the LG Act. - Brown-field vs Green-field valuation - impacting asset depreciation and consequently underfunding of asset renewal and replacement. - A short-term shortage of registered engineers due to the implementation of the PER Act.